MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/bitmaps.md

 ![](bitmaps-images/bitmapssample.png "The display of two bitmaps")

 A SkiaSharp bitmap is an object of type [`SKBitmap`](https://developer.xamarin.com/api/type/SkiaSharp.SKBitmap/).
-There are many ways to create a bitmap but this article restricts itself to the [`SKBitmap.Decode`](https://developer.xamarin.com/api/member/SkiaSharp.SKBitmap.Decode/p/SkiaSharp.SKStream/) method, which loads the bitmap from an [`SKStream`](https://developer.xamarin.com/api/type/SkiaSharp.SKStream/) object that references a bitmap file.
-It is convenient to use the [`SKManagedStream`](https://developer.xamarin.com/api/type/SkiaSharp.SKManagedStream/) class that derives from `SKStream` because it has a constructor that accepts a .NET [`Stream`](xref:System.IO.Stream) object.
+There are many ways to create a bitmap but this article restricts itself to the [`SKBitmap.Decode`](https://developer.xamarin.com/api/member/SkiaSharp.SKBitmap.Decode/p/System.IO.Stream/) method, which loads the bitmap from a .NET `Stream` object.

 The **Basic Bitmaps** page in the **SkiaSharpFormsDemos** program demonstrates how to load bitmaps from three different sources: